Castle Bytham: Community

 The Ecclesiastical parish is part of the Castle Bytham with Creeton group of the Deanery of Beltisloe.
-The incumbent is Revd S M Evans.
+The incumbent is Revd S. M. Evans.

 Castle Bytham's community supports several events each year in the village hall.
 Every year Castle Bytham holds a midsummer fair and street market, with stalls, a duck grand prix, dog show, funfair, children's games, beer tents and barbecues.
 The fair has raised over £40,000 for local causes including a Christmas lunch for pensioners and a children's party, and village infrastructure improvements.
 Efforts are currently being made to improve the village recreation ground for the benefit of local young people and a 2010 Parish Plan suggested wider improvements.

-The former RAF Coningsby station commander (1974-60) and Commandant of the Central Flying School (1979–83) lives in the village, and a former resident on Glen Road was Harold Wilson's press secretary, Sir Trevor Lloyd-Hughes.
+The former RAF Coningsby station commander (1974–60) and Commandant of the Central Flying School (1979–83) lives in the village, and a former resident on Glen Road was Harold Wilson's press secretary, Trevor Lloyd-Hughes.